QuizzityMC/Steve-AI/README.md

 ## WARNING!

-This repository contains swearwords, in order to filter them out.
+One of the files in this repo contains swearwords, in order to filter them out of the bot.
 If you find that offensive, don't look at the bottom of script.js!!!